Share this

 These include:

--
+- Nuclear plants

--
+- Hydro dams

--
+- Solar farms

--
+- Gas plants.

 The Power Grid

-Transformers, Transmission and Distribution
+Transformers, Transmission, and Distribution

-The electricity is then moved onto high-voltage transmission lines, capable of carrying electricity over long distances.
+The electricity then moves onto high-voltage transmission lines, capable of carrying electricity over long distances.
 Once the electricity has been moved closer to the end user, the voltage needs to be transformed to a lower voltage for safer distribution.
-This happens at a step down transformer.
-Now the electricity is ready for delivery to a distribution substation.
+This happens at a step-down transformer.

-Next Steps:
+Next Steps

 For more information on the terms in this blog post, check out the Yes Energy Glossary.

-Resources we found helpful when putting together Power Markets 101 are available here.
+Resources we found helpful when putting together Power Markets 101 are available.

 Share this